Michael Barrymore

 Michael Ciaran Parker (born 4 May 1952), known by his stage name Michael Barrymore, is an English comedian, influencer and a former television presenter of game shows and light entertainment programmes on British television in the 1980s, 1990s and 2000s.
 These included Strike It Lucky, My Kind of People, My Kind of Music, Kids Say the Funniest Things, and his own variety show, Barrymore.
 In 1993, he headlined the Royal Variety Performance.

 At his peak, Barrymore was voted the UK's favourite television star several times, and he became one of the highest-paid stars on television from the mid-1980s to the late 1990s.
 Barrymore subsequently appeared on Celebrity Big Brother and other shows including The Friday Night Project, Graham Norton's Bigger Picture, This Morning, The Sharon Osbourne Show and The Saturday Night Show.
 He starred in Bob Martin from 2000 to 2001, a comedy drama in which he played the title role of a failing television game-show host.

 Barrymore's television career effectively ended after the death of Stuart Lubbock in 2001 following a party at Barrymore's house in Harlow.
 Barrymore was the subject of police investigations and legal action around the case over several years.

+In the 2020s, he has enjoyed a career revival via TikTok, amassing over 4,000,000 followers with videos posted on the social media platform.